taosdata/gds-connector/README.md

 You can install `TDengine server` with `taosAdapter` or just using `TDengine cloud`.

-* [Install TDengine server](https://tdengine.com/getting-started/install), and the server must be accessible for Google Data Studio(host is publicly-accessible).
+* [Install TDengine server](https://tdengine.com/getting-started/install), and the server must be accessible for Google Looker Studio(host is publicly-accessible).

 * [Install taosAdapter](https://github.com/taosdata/taosadapter#install-taosadapter) and make sure [taosAdapter](https://github.com/taosdata/taosadapter#startstop-taosadapter) has been started successfully.